JY-Zhou/DEGAT/README.md

 DEGAT : Diffusion-Enhanced Graph Attention Network for Cancer Type Classfication

 ## Overview
-This repository contains code necessary to run KDGN model.
-KDGN is an end-to-end model mainly based on graph convolutional networks (GCN) and attention nerual networks.
-Paitent history information and medicine knowledge are utilized to provide safe and personalized recommendation of medication combination.
-KDGN is tested on real-world clinical dataset [MIMIC-III](https://mimic.physionet.org/) and outperforms several state-of-the-art deep learning methods in heathcare area in all effectiveness measures.
+This repository contains code necessary to run DEGAT model.DEGAT is an end-to-end model mainly based on graph attention networks (GAT).
+Protein expression information and proteins interaction information are utilized to predict the type or the subtype of cancer.
+KEGAT is tested on real-world clinical database [TCGA](https://www.cancer.gov/ccg/research/genome-sequencing/tcga) and outperforms several machine learning and deep learning methods in most effectiveness measures.

 ## Folder Specification

 ### data(Including the data set used in the experiment)
+RPPA_data_of_BRCA.csv: This file is the patient's protein expression data, this file could be downloaded from TCGA database.

-PRESCRIPTIONS.csv, DIAGNOSES_ICD.csv, PROCEDURES_ICD.csv: These three files are the patient's clinical records, which contain the patient's diagnosis, procedure and medication information, etc.
+clinical_data_of_BRCA.csv: This file are the patient's clinical records, which contain the patient's diagnosis, stage of cancer and subtype of BRCA, etc.this file could be downloaded from TCGA database.

-drug-atc.csv: this is a CID-ATC file, which gives the mapping from CID code to detailed ATC code.
-This file is obtained from https://github.com/sjy1203/GAMENet.

-drugbank_drugs_info.csv: drug information table downloaded from drugbank here https://www.dropbox.com/s/angoirabxurjljh/drugbank_drugs_info.csv?dl=0, which is used to map drug name to drug SMILES string.

-drug-DDI.csv: this file contains the drug DDI information.
-The file could be downloaded from https://drive.google.com/file/d/1mnPc0O0ztz0fkv3HF-dpmBb8PLWsEoDz/view?usp=sharing
+ppi_network_of_BRCA: This file describe the protein-protein interaction. this file could be downloaded from STRING database.（https://string-db.org/）

 ### codes
 layers.py: This file describes a graph neural network.